 EchoLine Subway has an engineered, puzzle-like profile that eliminates any seams.
 This profile makes EchoLine Subway incredibly easy—and reliable—to install.

-Kirei’s New Horizons Collection consists of EchoEdge, EchoLine45, EchoLine Subway, EchoEmboss, and EchoTile Ascent.
+Kirei’s New Horizons Collection consists of EchoEdge, EchoLine45, EchoLine Subway, The Embossed Panel Series (designed by Woven Image, distributed by Kirei), EchoTile Ascent, and The Embossed Panel Series (designed by Woven Image, distributed by Kirei).
 Each product has unique aesthetic qualities that set them apart in acoustic design:

 EchoEdge: Featuring three standard styles (Level, Wave, and Pulse), with additional customization available, EchoEdge provides radical sound-absorbing feature walls through the modular fin system.
 Designed to tune out the noise and turn up the visual dynamism, EchoEdge delivers a tactile wall experience ideal for spaces in need of low profile, high-absorption acoustic design.